$137.99 Buy It Now

 On the other hand, digital cameras also rely on the quality of the lens to achieve sharp images.
 However, digital technology has advanced significantly, allowing for sharper images even with lower-quality lenses.
 The image sensor in digital cameras also plays a significant role in image sharpness, as it captures the light and detail of the scene.

-See also Best digital camera for outdoor adventures
+See also Can a nikon e4800 digital camera

 Overall, while lens quality is important for both film and digital cameras, digital technology has made it possible to achieve sharp images with a wider range of lenses compared to film cameras.
 However, investing in high-quality lenses can still make a significant difference in image sharpness and overall image quality.